grafuls/sti-ipython-nb/2.7/README.md

 Usage
 ---------------------
-To build a simple [python-sample-app](https://github.com/openshift/sti-python/tree/master/2.7/test/setup-test-app) application using standalone [S2I](https://github.com/openshift/source-to-image) and then run the resulting image with [Docker](http://docker.io) execute:
+To build the iPython Notebook application using standalone [S2I](https://github.com/openshift/source-to-image) and then run the resulting image with [Docker](http://docker.io) execute:

 *  **For RHEL based image**